 - Flag – Shows positive outcomes.

 - Swastika – A symbol of good luck.
-The Swastik sign is used as a symbol of divinity and spirituality in Indian religions.
+The Swastik sign is a symbol of divinity and spirituality in Indian religions.

 - The temple – Shows a high social or professional position and potential wealth.

 - Axe – A sign of prosperity as well as a time of special circumstances related to life.